-- our success in commercializing ReSure Sealant; - the success of competitive products or technologies; - results of clinical trials of our product candidates; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of ophthalmic diseases or conditions, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - · variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- our success in commercializing ReSure Sealant and any product candidates, including potentially DEXTENZA, for which we obtain marketing approval; - the outcome of our NDA filing for DEXTENZA for the treatment of post-surgical ocular pain; - the success of competitive products or technologies; - results of clinical trials of our product candidates; - · results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional products, product candidates or technologies for the treatment of ophthalmic diseases or conditions, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - · variations in our financial results or those of companies that are perceived to be similar to us; - · the ability to secure third party reimbursement for our product candidates; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

 In the past, following periods of volatility in the market price of a company's securities, securities class-action litigation has often been instituted against that company.
-We also may face securities class-action litigation if we cannot obtain regulatory approvals for or if we otherwise fail to commercialize OTX-DP, OTX-TP or our other product candidates or if our commercial launch of ReSure Sealant is unsuccessful.
+We also may face securities class-action litigation if we cannot obtain regulatory approvals for or if we otherwise fail to commercialize DEXTENZA, OTX-TP or our other product candidates or if our commercial launch of ReSure Sealant is unsuccessful.
 Such litigation, if instituted against us, could cause us to incur substantial costs to defend such claims and divert management's attention and resources.